-Visiting the zoo is the perfect warm weather activity — until your little animal fan goes bonkers because she can’t touch the big kitty cats.
+A zoo trip is a day well spent any day of the year—until your own little animal goes bonkers because she can’t touch the giant kitty cats.
 Time to hit an urban farm, where getting up close and personal with nature’s creatures isn’t just safe; it’s encouraged.
 We’ve combed the city and ‘burbs to find the best places to interact with animals, from pigs to turkeys to goats.
 Scroll through to get an update on which farms are welcoming visitors.
 Just don’t forget the Wet Wipes.